risc0/risc0-ethereum/steel/docs/what-is-steel.md

 ## Steel: Introducing Smart Contract Execution Proofs

-Steel, together with the zkVM, allows developers to create verifiable EVM execution proofs.
-Concretely, this means carrying out EVM execution, with verifiable on-chain state, within the zkVM.
-This will create a proof of the EVM execution, which upon verification can be used in place of smart contract execution, while preserving on-chain security.
+Steel, together with the zkVM, allows developers to leverage off-chain verifiable smart contract execution.
+Concretely, this means carrying out EVM execution against verifiable on-chain state, within the zkVM.
+This will create a proof of the smart contract execution, which upon verification can be used in place of smart contract execution, while preserving on-chain security.

 ## On-chain vs off-chain execution